import a Matrix from a file or URL

 The type of file to be imported by ImportMatrix is specified with the source option.
 In some cases, the ImportMatrix command is able to detect the file type automatically and the source option may be omitted.
 The ImportMatrix command returns a single Matrix, or in the case of MATLAB® binary files, a sequence of lists with names and Matrices.

 The type of file to be exported by ExportMatrix is specified with the target option.
 The ExportMatrix command writes the Matrix or list of Matrices to the given filename and returns the number of bytes written.
-A list of Matrices can be written to a MATLAB® binary file only; otherwise, only a single Matrix is accepted for parameter M.

 The format option is available for ASCII files.
 This option is not applicable to MATLAB® binary files and is ignored.
 Three values for the format option are allowed, with rectangular being the default.